 Kate Phillips teaches general music to grades PK-5 at Grant Avenue Elementary School PS 449X in the Bronx.
 She holds a Bachelor of Music Education (Wartburg College), a Master of Arts in Music Education (Teacher's College), and a Therapeutic Crisis Intervention in Schools Certification in addition to oodles of professional development hours with NYCCAOSA.
-Her 10-year teaching career has spanned across several schools in the NYC Dept of Ed including two years as a facilitator of professional development for the Department's Arts Monday initiative.
+Her 15-year teaching career has spanned across several schools in the NYC Public Schools system where in addition to teaching she has served as a professional development facilitator and new teacher mentor.
 Kate is an avid musical theatre lover, having written and produced multiple musicals for her 5th grade performers and collected nearly 100 playbills as an NYC theatergoer.

 Jimmy Zenger (Past President)